-Perhaps more important than even age or ability was William Hobson’s family ties and political affiliation.
-Edward Hobson, a veteran of the Mexican American War, raised the 13th Kentucky in the fall of 1861 and commanded it through several engagements until his promotion to Brigadier General in early 1863.
+Perhaps more important than even age or ability were William Hobson’s family ties and political affiliation.
+Edward Hobson, a veteran of the U.S.-Mexican War, raised the 13th Kentucky Regiment in the fall of 1861 and commanded it through several engagements until his promotion to brigadier general in early 1863.
 He was an influential man.
 William E. Hobson was his nephew, the son of Edward’s brother Atwood Gaines Hobson.
-This family connection certainly helped William, and he had used this prominent connection to recruit men and secure the position of Major as the regiment was raised.
+This family connection certainly helped William, and he had used this prominent connection to recruit men and secure the position of major as the regiment was raised.

 In the end, army regulations won out.
-William Hobson was promoted to Colonel on March 24, and Benjamin Estes took his place as Lieutenant Colonel.
-Hobson took the oath to fulfill his duties as Colonel on March 26th, a document that is now part of GWGK’s digital collection as KYR-0002-050-0003.
-Despite the debates, William’s promotion to Colonel was backdated to March 13, meaning he had effectively served as Lieutenant Colonel for a total of less than a month.
-In The Gentlemen and the Roughs, Lorien Foote explored a similar, but decidedly more violent case of promotion-related tensions in the 7th Kentucky Cavalry (U.S.A.).
+William Hobson was promoted to the rank of colonel on March 24, and Benjamin Estes took his place as lieutenant colonel.
+Hobson took the oath to fulfill his duties as colonel on March 26th, a document that is now part of CWGK’s digital collection as KYR-0002-050-0003.
+Despite the debates, William’s promotion to colonel was backdated to March 13, meaning he had effectively served as lieutenant colonel for a total of less than a month.
+In The Gentlemen and the Roughs, Lorien Foote explored a similar, but decidedly more violent, case of promotion-related tensions in the 7th Kentucky Volunteer Cavalry Regiment (U.S.A.).
 Major William W. Bradley, a well-loved officer with Republican sympathies, and Lieutenant Colonel Thomas Vimont, who was vehemently anti-abolitionist, of that regiment were bitter rivals.
 Inflamed by partisan discord, the two men also bristled over a promotion.
-When the position of Lieutenant Colonel was open in 1863, two-thirds of the regiment’s officers signed a petition supporting Bradley’s candidacy for promotion.
+When the position of lieutenant colonel was open in 1863, two-thirds of the regiment’s officers signed a petition supporting Bradley’s candidacy for promotion.
 Despite this, influential politicians in the state government ensured Vimont’s promotion.
 Yet, Vimont “could not accept the obvious preference nearly every man in the regiment had for Bradley.”
-Bradley was court-martialed for killing Vimont in January 1864, following a series of increasingly aggressive actions by the Lieutenant Colonel.
+Bradley was court-martialed for killing Vimont in January 1864, following a series of increasingly aggressive actions by the lieutenant colonel.
 Ultimately, Bradley was found not guilty of murder, as Vimont’s verbal and political aggression, accusations, and threats meant Bradley had acted in self-defense.
 In the 7th Kentucky Cavalry, politics and personal tension led to a much more violent conclusion than in the 13th Kentucky Infantry.

 Most of the 7th Kentucky’s “mutineers” appear to have continued service with the regiment without much continued conflict.
 However, Surgeon C.D.
 Moore, one of the most vocal proponents of Estes, was dismissed from service in June “with loss of all pay and allowance, for giving certificates of disability for discharge in cases of enlisted men, on insufficient grounds.”
 Oddly, he was reinstated roughly two months later on August 11.
-Perhaps his removal had been arranged by those who opposed that faction, but although Moore lacked enough influence to have Estes promoted he apparently had enough to be reinstated.
+Perhaps his removal had been arranged by those who opposed that faction, but although Moore lacked enough influence to have Estes promoted he apparently had enough influence for his reinstatement.
 In any case, it seems internal politics troubled the 13th Kentucky months after the tensions of mid-March.
 Though William Hobson’s promotion occurred quickly, Benjamin Estes’s was delayed.
-Estes’s promotion to Lieutenant Colonel came later, dated May 15 of that year, perhaps a holdover of the tensions regarding the events of that March.
+Estes’s promotion to lieutenant colonel came later, dated May 15 of that year, perhaps a holdover of the tensions regarding the events of that March.

 “Dr. Benjamin P Estes,” Find A Grave, November 2011, Accessed December 2020. https://www.findagrave.com/memorial/80361096/benjamin-p-estes